rhowel33/rhowel33.github.io/index.md

 and the Hiphop Orbit.
 There is also a wavelet transform of time series data representing the river water quality from across the United States.
-There is also a picture of my chess at home, handdrawn set.
+There is also a picture of my chess at home, hand drawn set.
 <div class="gif-row">
   <!-- <img src="/assets/images/hiphop.gif" alt="GIF 2"> -->
   <img src="/assets/images/figure8.gif" alt="GIF 3">